Transformers as Algorithms: Generalization and Stability in In-context Learning: Numerical Evaluations

-$\bullet$ \textbf{Stability analysis.} In Assumption~\ref{assump robust}, we require that transformer-induced algorithms are stable to input perturbations, specifically, we require predictions to vary by at most ${\cal{O}}(1/m)$ where {$m$ is the sample size}.
+\fi $\bullet$ \textbf{Stability analysis (Figure~\ref{fig:robust}).} In Assumption~\ref{assump robust}, we require that transformer-induced algorithms are stable to input perturbations, specifically, we require predictions to vary by at most ${\cal{O}}(1/m)$ where {$m$ is the sample size}.
 This was justified in part by Theorem \ref{main stable}.
 To understand empirical stability, we run additional experiments where the results are displayed in Fig.~\ref{fig:robust}.
 We study stability of four function classes: linear models, $3$-sparse linear models, decision trees with depth $4$, and 2-layer ReLU networks with 100 hidden units, all with input dimension of $20$.
 For each class $\Fc$, a GPT-2 architecture is trained with large number of random tasks $f\in\Fc$ and evaluate on new tasks.
 With the exception of Fig.~2(a), we use the pretrained models provided by \cite{garg2022can} and the task sequences are noiseless i.e.~sequences obey $y_i=f(\x_i)$.
 As a coarse approximation of the \emph{worst-case} perturbation, we perturb a prompt $\xp{m}=(\x_1,y_1,\cdots,\x_{m-1},y_{m-1},\x_{m})$ as follows.
-Draw a random point $(\x'_1,y'_1)\sim (\x_1,y_1)$ and flip its label to obtain $(\x'_1,-y'_1)$. {We obtain the adversarial prompt via $\bar\x_{\text{prompt}}^{(m)}=(\x'_1,-y'_1,\cdots,\x_{m-1},y_{m-1},\x_{m})$}\footnote{To properly verify Assumption~\ref{assump robust} one should adversarially optimize $\x'_1,\y'_1$ and also swap the other indices $m>i>1$.}.
-In Figure~\ref{fig:robust}, we plot the test risk change between the adversarial and standard prompts.
+Draw a random point $(\x'_1,y'_1)\sim (\x_1,y_1)$ and flip its label to obtain $(\x'_1,-y'_1)$. {We obtain the adversarial prompt via $\bar\x_{\text{prompt}}^{(m)}=(\x'_1,-y'_1,\cdots,\x_{m-1},y_{m-1},\x_{m})$}\footnote{To fully verify Assumption~\ref{assump robust} one should adversarially optimize $\x'_1,\y'_1$ and also swap the other indices $m>i>1$.}.
+In Fig.~\ref{fig:robust}, we plot the test risk change between the adversarial and standard prompts.
 All figures corroborate that, after a certain sample size, the risk change noticeably decreases as the in-context sample size increases.
-This behavior is in line with Assumption~\ref{assump robust}; however, further investigation and longer context window are required to accurately characterize the stability profile (e.g.~to verify whether stability is ${\cal{O}}(1/m)$ or not).
+This behavior is in line with Assumption~\ref{assump robust}; however, further investigation and longer context window are required to accurately characterize the stability profile (e.g.~to verify whether stability is ${\cal{O}}(1/m)$ or not). {Finally, in Figure \ref{fig:robust linear noise} of the appendix, we show that adding label noise to regression tasks during MTL training can help improve stability.}